mrmartineau/awesome-web-dev-resources/README.md

 # Conversions and unicode

-- [Transform](https://transform.now.sh/) All important transforms at one place
+- [Transform](https://transform.now.sh/) All important transforms at one place ⭐️⭐️⭐️ this is so useful
+- [SVGR](https://svgr.now.sh/) The SVG to JSX transformer
 - [svg2jsx](https://svg2jsx.herokuapp.com/)
 - [JSON to JavaScript object literal | Online Tool](https://json-to-js.com/)
 - [Unminify JS, CSS and HTML Code](https://unminify.com/)